joshka/joshka.github.io/resume.md

 Most recently, I worked with Performa Software at the Tennessee Department of Finance to deliver a best of breed budget management system.
-This is a web based workflow system with integration points into the department's PeopleSoft ccounting system as well as SQL Server Analysis Services cubes and queries.
+This is a web based workflow system with integration points into the department's PeopleSoft accounting system as well as SQL Server Analysis Services cubes and queries.
 My responsibilities included requirements analysis, implementation, delivery, and mentoring staff in the use of Performa's proprietary technology stack.